Source: Wikipedia

 Distribution and habitat

 [edit]Eriophorum virginicum is native to eastern North America, from Newfoundland and Labrador in Canada to South Carolina in the United States (U.S.), ranging as far west as Minnesota.[3]
-It was introduced in British Columbia in western Canada.[15]
-In the U.S., it is most common in New England and the Great Lakes region.[16]
-It is the only species of Eriophorum in North America that occurs in the southeastern U.S.,[17] where it is least common.
+It was introduced into British Columbia in western Canada,[15] where it is confined to bog habitat in the Fraser Valley.[16]
+It was also introduced into similar habitat in Skagit County, Washington.[17]
+In the U.S., it is most common in New England and the Great Lakes region.[18]
+It is the only species of Eriophorum in North America that occurs in the southeastern U.S.,[19] where it is least common.
+Disjunct populations occur throughout the southeastern states, with the southernmost population occurring in Taylor County, Georgia.

 Eriophorum virginicum is an obligate wetland (OBL) species.[20][21]
 In New England, it prefers bogs, acidic fens, and wet meadows.[22][23]